reahl/reahl/reahl-doc/doc/overview.rst

 Development tools
 ~~~~~~~~~~~~~~~~~

+We do all development :doc:`inside a Vagrant machine
+<devmanual/devenv>`.
+The `reahl-workstation` component is meant to
+be installed on your main workstation.
+It contains a stripped-down
+version of the `reahl` command containing commands that help deal with
+whats inside the Vagrant machine.

-The `reahl-tofu` component contains an extension to the `Nose
+The `reahl-tofu` component contains our test Fixture framework and
-<https://nose.readthedocs.org/en/latest/>`_ unit test framework as
+extensions that bolt it onto `pytest <https://pytest.org/>`_.
+It also
-well as a small collection of other test utilities which can be used
+contains a small collection of other test utilities.
-with any test framework.
-Its reason for being is that it allows one to
-separate a test fixture from tests themselves.

 Stubble (in `reahl-stubble`) enables one to write stub classes that
 will break if the interfaces of the classes they stub should change.